Angels in America: Part Two: Perestroika

 After his confrontation with Joe, Prior begins following him obsessively, neglecting his health.
-He collapses from pneumonia after following Joe to the Mormon center and Hannah rushes him back to the hospital.
+He collapses from pneumonia after following Joe to the Mormon center, and Hannah rushes him back to the hospital.
 Prior tells her about his vision and is surprised when Hannah accepts this, based on her belief in angelic revelations within Latter-day Saint theology.
 At the hospital, the Angel reappears, enraged that Prior has rejected her message.
 Prior, on Hannah's advice, wrestles the Angel, who relents and opens a ladder into Heaven.
-Prior climbs into Heaven and tells the council of Angels that he refuses to deliver their message, as without progress, humanity will perish, and begs them for more Life, no matter how horrible the prospect might be.
+Prior climbs into Heaven and tells the council of Angels that he refuses to deliver their message, as without progress, humanity will perish, and he begs them for more Life, no matter how horrible the prospect might be.
 He returns to his hospital bed, where he awakens from his vision with his fever broken and his health beginning to recover.
-He makes amends with Louis, but refuses to take him back.
+He makes amends with Louis but refuses to take him back.
 Meanwhile, Harper departs New York for San Francisco, leaving Joe alone.

 The play concludes in 1990, five years later.
-Prior and Louis are still separated, but Louis, along with Belize, remain close in order to support and care for Prior, and Hannah has found new perspective on her rigid beliefs, forging a friendship with the three gay men.
+Prior and Louis are still separated, but Louis, along with Belize, remains close in order to support and care for Prior, and Hannah has found a new perspective on her rigid beliefs, forging a friendship with the three gay men.
 Prior, Louis, Belize, and Hannah gather before the angel statue in Bethesda Fountain, discussing the fall of the Soviet Union and what the future holds.
 Prior talks of the legend of the Pool of Bethesda, where the sick were healed.
 Prior delivers the play's final lines directly to the audience, blessing them and affirming his intentions to live on and telling them that "the Great Work" shall continue.

+Additional scenes

+The initial print editions of the play include two scenes in Perestroika that were frequently deleted from productions.
+With the publication of the "Revised and Complete Edition" in 2013, Kushner elected to follow "the verdict of twenty-two years of production history" and placed them in the play's appendix.